kkwokwai22/companiesWebsite/README.md

 #### Using this only as practice and demonstrate my web development skill (no backend implement)

+#### Please give a min for heroku Server to wake up since its free version server is not constantly on

 1. Artstor - http://www.artstor.org/

 	My version: https://still-plains-41539.herokuapp.com/